 Membership and Peer Review Committee

-In pursuit of the Objectives in Article II, Section 1, of the Constitution, the Membership and Peer Review Committee shall advise the Board on the status of membership and recommend to the Board effective methods for increasing membership.
+The Membership and Peer Review Committee shall advise the Board on the status of membership and recommend to the Board effective methods for increasing membership.
 This committee shall also assist the Board in promoting the Society to the entire surveying community within the state and assist the chapters of the Society in their membership development efforts.

 Section 1.
 The Legislative Committee shall supervise the monitoring of legislative activity for issues of concern to the Society, assist in drafting proposed legislation and the communication of such proposals to the Legislature.
 This committee shall provide and oversee efforts in support of the legislative proposals of the Society or the defeat of legislative proposals of others that may be contrary to the interests of the Society and the surveying profession.

 Section 2.
-The Legislative Committee shall communicate legislative and governmental activities to the Board of Directors and Society members and recommend to the Board those policies and programs by which the Society’s legislative activities can be more effective.
+The Legislative Committee shall communicate legislative and governmental activities to the Board and Society members and recommend to the Board those policies and programs by which the Society’s legislative activities can be more effective.

 Geographic Information Systems (GIS) Committee

 The GIS committee shall promote communication with GIS professionals, and seek productive relationships with GIS professional Societies.

 Section 1.
 The Annual Meeting of the Society shall be held as set forth in the Constitution.

 Section 2.
 Special Meetings shall be held as set forth in the Constitution.